 Once you’ve taken these safety precautions, you’re ready for removing moss from terracotta roof tiles, shingles, or any type of roofing.
 Climb up the ladder with your garden hose.
 Once you’re facing the affected area, spraying at the moss at a downward angle.

-When you’ve cleaned up what you can with your garden hose, go back down and take a brush to clean the moss from the roof shingles.
 The best form of brush for this is a long-handled soft-bristle brush used for scrubbing.

 The soft-bristle guarantees that you don’t do any damage to the roof structure, whilst the length of the handle means that you’ll have more freedom of movement.
 If it appears like the moss is hard to reach, you can need a longer-handled brush—or support from a specialist.